Site last updated: December 12th 2023

 ‘Woops!
 Watch where you’re going, sweetie!’

 Tina’s big baby blues blinked innocently at her.
-She and her friend Katie had been coming out of the shower room just as Louise was dashing in, a head-on collision only narrowly avoided.
+She and her friend Katy had been coming out of the shower room just as Louise was dashing in, a head-on collision only narrowly avoided.
 Louise had to suppress the urge to roll her eyes at the sight of them.
-Tina and Katie looked like they’d just been unwrapped from their Mattel boxes.
+Tina and Katy looked like they’d just been unwrapped from their Mattel boxes.
 Perfectly coiffed, covered in layer upon layer of make-up and simply oozing perfume.
 And those outfits…

 Louise pulled a pained face.
 ‘Are you two actually wearing identical dresses?’

 Tina shrieked like she’d just heard the funniest thing in the world.
 ‘We are!
 How cute is that, right?
 We thought it’d be fun, us two being bestest of friends and all.’
-She and Katie gave each other a hug, carefully, so as not to smear their make-up, filled lips pouted.
+She and Katy gave each other a hug, carefully, so as not to smear their make-up, filled lips pouted.

 Louise sighed inwardly.
 Bestest of friends… How Tina managed to navigate the courses here was a mystery to her.
 She was probably sleeping with one of the professors...
 Or several.

 ‘Are you still getting ready, Louise?’
 Katy asked, arching her carefully shaped eyebrows in astonishment.

 ‘Oh, that’s Louise to a tee,’ Tina giggled, not in an unfriendly way.
 ‘She’s always late!
 Aren’t you, sweetie?’